klmmmv/thesis/chap4.md

 He also states, that the biggest lack in todays BPMS is the execution of processes.

-A general approach
+From Abstract Syntax Trees to Process Structure Trees
 --------------------------------------------------------------------------------

-To realize the aforementioned system and guarantee its overall functionality, [@prinz:2014] proposes an architecture which consists of two main parts.
+To realize the aforementioned system and guarantee its overall functionality, [@prinz:2015] proposes an architecture which consists of two main parts.
 A compiler and a virtual machine, as it can be seen in +@fig:compiler-engine .

 ![A compiler engine overview [@prinz:2015]](images/compiler-engine.png){#fig:compiler-engine}